At St Joseph’s we are committed to ensuring your child’s safety and happiness while in school.

 If a mobile phone goes off during a GCSE examination then this will have to be reported to the relevant examination board.
 Please can all examination candidates remember this as it may result in disqualification from the exam, or even the entire subject.

 If a mobile phone is brought into school it may be left in the school office during the day.
 Each student must place their phone in an envelope (on which they write their name) into which they place their phone.
-This is then handed in to the main office and can be collected at 3.30pm.
+This is then handed in to the main office and can be collected at the end of the school day.

 In response to recent national guidance and our online consultation with parents governors have confirmed that from September, energy drinks will be added to the list of banned substances here at St Joseph’s.
 Evidence has demonstrated that energy drinks impact negatively on pupil attitudes and achievement and from September they will be confiscated in line with school policy and procedures.